-Objective Key Performance Indicator (KPI) Objective 1: For Macquarie Park to reach 1,250,000 m2 of commercial office space by 2019.
+Objective Key Performance Indicator (KPI) Objective 1: Macquarie Park reaches 1,250,000 m2 of commercial office space by 2019.
 KPI 1: Total commercial floor space in Macquarie Park sourced by Property Council for NSW quarterly reports.
 Objective 2: By 2019 businesses in Macquarie Park report a 10% improvement in attracting and retaining talented staff compared to 2015 levels.
 KPI 2: To be assessed by survey.
-Objective 3: By 2019 businesses in town and neighbourhood centres will report a 10% improvement in vitality and increased visitors as identified by a business survey compared to 2015 levels.
+Objective 3: By 2019 businesses in town and neighbourhood centres will report a 10% improvement in vitality and increased visitors compared to 2015 levels.
 KPI 3: To be assessed by survey.
-Objective 4: Small business programs receive a satisfaction rating of 80% or higher as identified by survey.
+Objective 4: Small business training programs supported by City of Ryde receive a satisfaction rating of 80% or higher.
 KPI 4: To be assessed by survey at the completion of all small business programs.
-Objective 5: By 2019 small business owners report a 10% improvement in the provision of networking opportunities as identified by survey compared to 2015.
+Objective 5: By 2019 small business owners report a 10% improvement in the provision of networking opportunities compared to 2015 levels.
 KPI 5: To be assessed by survey.
-Objective 6: Employment training programmes supported by City of Ryde receive a satisfaction rating of 80% or higher as identified by survey.
+Objective 6: Employment training programmes supported by City of Ryde receive a satisfaction rating of 80% or higher.
 KPI 6: To be assessed and by survey at the completion of all employment programs.
 Objective 7: The City of Ryde maintains an unemployment rate that is below the average for NSW.
 KPI 7: To be assessed annually via the Small Area Surveys prepared by the Australian Bureau of Statistics and Centrelink.
-Objective 8: By 2019 the percentage of residents and workers commuting to work by car (as a driver) is reduced by 10% on 2015 figures as measured by the Census.
+Objective 8: By 2019 the percentage of residents and workers commuting to work by car (as a driver) is reduced by 10% compared to 2015 figures.
 KPI 8: To be assessed via published Census results at the end of the period.
 Objective 9: By 2019 an industrial lands viability study will be undertaken to consider any necessary land use planning changes and market the opportunities to investors.
 KPI 9: To be assessed by the completion of an industrial lands review.